jjkester/iaconnector/README.md

     print("No user details - token is not valid!")
 ```

+The OAuth part might raise exceptions inheriting from `OAuth2Error` from the `oauthlib` package.
+The API might raise exception inheriting from `APIError` in `iaconnector.exceptions`.
+This module also provides more granular exceptions to use.

 ### API coverage

 At the moment only the 'authentication module' and parts of the 'activity module' are implemented.
 This should be enough to manage users and subscribe users to your activity.
-More endpoints can be added on request, please open an issue to do so.
+More endpoints can be added on request, please open an issue to request these or create a pull request and add them yourself.